-If 15 percent or more of students enrolled in a particular district school speak a single primary language other than English, the district's policy, regulation, forms, and notices concerning the UCP shall be translated into that language, in accordance with Education Code 234.1 and 48985.
+If 15 percent or more of students enrolled in a particular district school speak a single primary language other than English, the district's UCP policy, regulation, forms, and notices shall be translated into that language, in accordance with Education Code 234.1 and 48985.
 In all other instances, the district shall ensure meaningful access to all relevant UCP information for parents/guardians with limited English proficiency.

 Filing of Complaints

 The complaint shall be presented to the compliance officer who shall maintain a log of complaints received, providing each with a code number and a date stamp.
+If a site administrator not designated as a compliance officer receives a complaint, the site administrator shall notify the compliance officer.